Therapy Harm

 Regarding the use of "client" or "patient" language: while I believe there are good reasons that many prefer the term “client” and I often feel torn on which word to use, I typically choose the term “patient” as for me, this word connotes a greater responsibility on the part of the provider which I strive to embody and internalize.
 I acknowledge that "patient" problematically invokes the paternalistic medical model within which psychotherapy is situated.
 Likewise, I worry that "client" does not correctly represent the sometimes extreme power dynamic endemic to the systemic and relational format of therapy.

+Regarding consultation for patients/survivors: ultimately, my hope is to find sources of funding that would allow me to support survivors at low or no cost.
 I recognize my services might be out of reach financially for some, and that others might find paying a therapist too triggering, even in a consultation role.
-My primary focus continues to be creating free resources and content, and sharing all helpful resources and content I find from the therapy harm discourse.
+The bulk of my income comes from my psychotherapy practice.
+As a therapist-survivor activist-scholar, my primary focus continues to be creating free resources and content, and sharing all helpful resources and content I find from the therapy harm ecosystem, with no gatekept content based upon capacity to pay.